-The cooling system fully submerges standard, high-performance computing (HPC) servers into specially-designed tanks that are filled with polyalphaolefin dielectric fluid.
+The DUG Cool cooling system fully submerges standard, high-performance computing (HPC) servers into specially-designed tanks that are filled with polyalphaolefin dielectric fluid.
 The fluid is non-toxic, non-flammable, biodegradable, non-polar, has low viscosity, and most importantly, will not conduct electricity.
-The unique part of this design is that the heat exchangers are very simple and submerged in the tank with the computer equipment, meaning that no dielectric fluid ever leaves the tank.
+The unique part of our design is that the heat exchangers are very simple and submerged in the tank with the computer equipment, meaning that no dielectric fluid ever leaves the tank.
 A water loop runs through the rooms and to each heat exchanger.

 Submerging computers into dielectric fluid has some surprising advantages.
 Electrical components last longer due to the lack of oxidation of physical joins, solder joints, wires, and connecting materials.
 The >1000x thermal effectiveness of the fluid (vs. air) provides far greater thermal stability and prevents runaway heat events.
 Even if you switch off the chillers, the fluid has such high thermal capacity that temperatures increase gradually, giving far more time to react.
 In our experience, fluid-immersed computers have a much higher mean time to failure, considerably reducing maintenance costs and expensive down-time.